daos-stack/daos/src/common/README.md

 library does provide a task API that is built on top of the TSE.
 For more information on that see [here](/src/client/api/README.md).
-Furthermore, DAOS uses the TSE internally to track and progress all API tasks that are associated with the API event and, in some cases, to schedule several inflight "child" tasks corresponding to a single API task and add a dependency on that task to track all those inflight "child" tasks.
+Furthermore, DAOS uses the TSE internally to track and progress all API tasks that are associated with the API event and, in some cases, to schedule several in-flight "child" tasks corresponding to a single API task and add a dependency on that task to track all those in-flight "child" tasks.
 An example of that would be the Array API in the DAOS library and the object update with multiple replicas.

 ### Scheduler API